← Home

 Dignity Therapy for Older Cancer Patients: The Role of Early Life Stressors

 Building on prior coding work, this project examined how early life adversity is incorporated into narrative meaning in terminally ill cancer patients undergoing Dignity Therapy.
 Using a dataset of over 200 participants, I independently double coded transcripts and conducted quantitative analyses in R. We investigated whether the presence and severity of childhood stressors predicted differences in how individuals construct and interpret their life stories.
-Findings highlighted important role of provider prompting in eliciting meaning making.
+Findings highlighted the important role of provider prompting in eliciting meaning making. ↓ Download Poster

 Stressful Life Events in Dignity Therapy